-Our specialist solicitors will push for you to get compensation to cover the effect your pain has had on your life.
+A specialist solicitor will push for you to get compensation to cover the effect your pain has had on your life.
 Although no amount of money can take away what you’ve been through, the compensation you receive can help to cover the costs of your injury so far, as well as any future treatment you’ll need.

 For example, you may need to see a physiotherapist, occupational therapist, or pain consultant.
 The costs of this treatment can really start to build up, especially if you’re away from work at the same time.
-That’s why our solicitors will make sure you’re able to pay for the treatment you need without being left out of pocket.
+That’s why an expert solicitor will make sure you’re able to pay for the treatment you need without being left out of pocket.

-To find out whether you could make a claim, or for more information about compensation, you can speak to us for free on 0800 234 6438.
+To find out whether you could make a claim, or for more information about compensation, you can speak to a trained legal adviser for free on 0800 234 6438.